aappddeevv/scalajs-reaction/docs/src/main/tut/docs/reactinterop.md

   component from a js/ts module in its entirety.

-In react 16.8, only lazy loading is supported but any component that throws a javascript Promise can be used which is actually how React.lazy and dynamic imports work.
+In react 16.8, only lazy loading is supported but any component that throws a javascript Promise can be used which is how React.lazy and dynamic imports work.
 Creating a dynamic import creates as javascript Promise that resolves to the module content.

-Since scala cannot throw a raw javascript Promise, you can create a lazy component by throwing inside a ts/js defined component.
+Since scala cannot throw a raw javascript Promise, you can create a lazy component by throwing inside a ts/js defined Component.
 The demo shows how this can be done in ts/js.
+This also means that if you use Suspense, the chain of parent components must not be a Component object since a `didCatch` proxy is installed and once that handler is used, you cannot rethrow easily into the js world again.
+Hence, you any component that implements the `throwit` trick below must check for a Promise object and throw it in the javascript world and so on.
+Since this is a bit awkward, it is suggested that your Promise throwing component be defined using `SFC`, which is a pure javscript function component, not a Component (in this facade), and that it be a direct child of a Suspense component.

 As a trick, you can define an scala import module that imports a single function that throws an object for you.